sws2apps/organized-app/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=sws2apps_cpe-sws&metric=reliability_rating)](https://sonarcloud.io/summary/new_code?id=sws2apps_cpe-sws)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=sws2apps_cpe-sws&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=sws2apps_cpe-sws)

 All app data is stored just on your device initially.
-If you want to share your schedules with your congregation or use Organized on multiple devices, the data will be synced via a secure cloud connection.
+The data will be synced via a secure cloud connection if you want to share your schedules with your congregation or use Organized on multiple devices.
 The app doesn't store any confidential information, so it's never sent to the Internet.
 The data required for synchronization is end-to-end encrypted, ensuring that **neither the Organized app team nor anyone on the Internet can't access it**.

 ## Want to contribute?